tom-jj-G/KeplerExoplanets/README.md

 We are currently planning on using Tableau for the presentation & dashboard.
 The interactive elements will be the graphs shown.

-Web application (work in progress) created to predict exoplanet prediction using various inputs and our trained/built models: https://kepler-groupa.herokuapp.com/
+Web application created and hosted on Heroku.
+Its goals is to find if an object of interest is an exoplanet using our four trained/built machine learning models: https://kepler-groupa.herokuapp.com/